tanbro/sqlalchemy-dlock/README.md

 [SQLAlchemy]: https://www.sqlalchemy.org/ "The Python SQL Toolkit and Object Relational Mapper"
 [asyncio]: https://docs.python.org/library/asyncio.html "asyncio is a library to write concurrent code using the async/await syntax."
 [venv]: https://docs.python.org/library/venv.html "The venv module supports creating lightweight “virtual environments”, each with their own independent set of Python packages installed in their site directories. "
+[aiomysql]: https://pypi.org/project/aiomysql/ "aiomysql is a “driver” for accessing a MySQL database from the asyncio (PEP-3156/tulip) framework."
+[asyncpg]: https://pypi.org/project/asyncpg/ "asyncpg is a database interface library designed specifically for PostgreSQL and Python/asyncio. "
+[psycopg2]: https://pypi.org/project/psycopg2/ "PostgreSQL database adapter for Python"
+[psycopg]: https://pypi.org/project/psycopg/ "Psycopg 3 is a modern implementation of a PostgreSQL adapter for Python."